mongoose4791/gog-receipts/.junie/guidelines.md

 - Backward compatibility: Old versions of this project will not be supported.
 - Tests covering backwards compatibility: No.
 - Changing tests to reflect new behavior: Yes, as long as the change is intentional.

+Documentation policy
+- Keep README.md up to date.
+When behavior, CLI options, configuration paths, supported platforms, or workflows change, update README.md in the same PR whenever possible.
+Minor internal refactors that do not alter user-facing behavior may skip README updates, but prefer updating examples and notes if they clarify usage.
+- PRs may be blocked during review if README is not updated to reflect user-visible changes.